 When early-stage breast cancer is detected, the main treatments are surgery and radiation.
 A lumpectomy removes the affected area, but some women need a mastectomy, removal of the whole breast.
 Chemotherapy, or cancer-fighting medications, may also be used before or after surgery.
 In some cases, oncologists use targeted drugs or hormone therapy to treat certain types of tumors.

 Once cancer spreads to other parts of the body, there’s no effective cure.
 Still, new therapies can control Cancer that’s spread to another part of the body. breast cancer to prolong life.
 Last year, one NIH-funded study found that a combination of 2 drugs can lengthen the lives of postmenopausal women with the most common type of metastatic breast cancer.

 When it comes to preventing breast cancer, strategies can vary depending on each woman’s risk.
 Women at greatest risk include those who’ve already had cancer in one breast and those with a mother, sister, or daughter who’s had breast cancer, especially if they were diagnosed before age 50.

 “If you have a strong family history of breast or ovarian cancer, get evaluated by a genetic expert,” Brown recommends.
 One genetic test looks at the BRCA genes.
 Women with certain BRCA mutations have a greatly increased risk of developing breast cancer, a risk that rises with age.

 “If a woman has a BRCA mutation, she’s faced with deciding at what age to deal with it and how,” says Ford.
-“She must decide between preventive surgery and monitoring
+“She must decide between preventive surgery and monitoring it closely.”

 Preventive mastectomy—or surgical removal of a seemingly healthy breast—is an option for women at very high risk for breast cancer.
 A woman considering this aggressive surgery should talk with her doctor about her cancer risk, the surgical procedure, its potential complications, and alternatives to surgery.